 While product inspection must be done by employees, there are aspects of the return process that can be automated.

 Artificially intelligent software can review the product return request, generate instructions for the return, facilitate a refund, and create free shipping labels to help the customer get the product where it needs to go.
-Tracking tools can monitor the product while it’s en route to its return location -- be it a brick-and-mortar store or a fulfillment center.
-And once the product has reached the warehouse floor, robotics technology (specifically autonomous mobile robots) can simplify the sorting and processing of the returned product.
+Tracking tools can monitor the product while it’s en route to its return location—be it a brick-and-mortar store or a fulfillment center.
+Once the product has reached the warehouse floor, robotics technology (specifically autonomous mobile robots) can simplify the sorting and processing of the returned product.

 Partner with an Omnichannel Fulfillment Provider